Become a baker using the Concordium Client#

 To find the range for the commissions, see the Concordium client Show Chain Parameters command.

-The controlling account can choose to de-register its baker on the chain.
+The controlling account can choose to de-register its validator on the chain.
 To do so you have to execute:

 ...